 Group statement of compliance with the Modern Slavery Act 2015

-This statement is made in compliance with section 54(1) of the Modern Slavery Act 2015 and constitutes Ability Matters Group’s slavery and human trafficking statement for the financial year ending 31st March 2018.
-This statement of compliance applies for all wholly owned subsidiaries of Ability Matters Group.
+This statement is made in compliance with section 54(1) of the Modern Slavery Act 2015 and constitutes Ability Matters Group’s slavery and human trafficking statement for the financial year ending 31st October 2022.
+This statement of compliance applies for all wholly owned subsidiaries of Ability Matters Group.”